 Objective Success criteria Develop a process to better engage with all communities in our local area At OHA we value the positive impact that academies of our size can have on the community they are often situated in.
 With this in mind during this academic year we intend to take part in community events (where possible) as well as complete at least 3 social action projects (roughly 1 per term) that aim to raise awareness of issues affecting the local community.
-To continue to reduces suspensions for students with SEND, particularly for students with SEMH To decrease the number of students being suspended by at least 15% from last academic year.
+To continue to reduce suspensions for students with SEND, particularly for students with SEMH To decrease the number of students being suspended by at least 15% from last academic year.
 A detailed training programme to support staff knowledge to be delivered throughout the academic year.
-To increase out attendance for all students but particularly those classified as disadvantaged.
+To increase our attendance for all students but particularly those classified as disadvantaged.
+In 2024 attendance for disadvantaged students was 5% lower in 2024.
 We plan to increase our attendance for disadvantaged students by 5% from last academy year.
 We also plan on reducing our PA for disadvantaged students by 3-5% from last academic year.
 To continue to raise awareness of Harmful Sexual Behaviour through our PSHE programme and bespoke opportunities for each year group.
 Conduct numerous student voice sessions to determine the specific needs of the academy population.
 Collate the data and report to all stakeholders as well as develop a bespoke package of support for both staff and students to be delivered by the end of the academic year.
+To narrow the achievement gap disadvantaged and non-disadvantaged learners is significant.
+In 2024-25 the achievement gap was -0.72 Decrease the pupil premium P8 gap to <0.5 in comparison to non-disadvantaged students.
+To increase the reading ages of disadvantaged students which are currently lower than their non- disadvantaged peers.
+40% of disadvantaged learners sit below their chronological reading age compared to 31% non-disadvantaged.
+To increase the reading age of disadvantaged students by an average of 8 months.
+To obtain a more robust data set around staff diversity.
+Full D&I data is on file for all staff.
+This data is monitored year on year and targets set accordingly.